wikimedia/mediawiki-services-kask/README.md

 kask
 ====

-[Kask](https://www.mediawiki.org/wiki/Kask) is a (multi-master) replicated key-value storage service.
+[Kask][wiki page] is a (multi-master) replicated key-value storage service.

 ## Building

-Dependencies used target what has been shipped in Debian Stretch; To build and execute on a Debian:
+Kask's dependencies target packages shipped in Debian Stretch; To build and execute on a Debian machine:

     $ apt install \
           golang-github-gocql-gocql-dev \